 - Indication that the nominated sponsor is substantially involved on a continuing basis in graduate education and research

 Adjunct Faculty: Adjunct faculty are eligible to serve as sponsors, provided that a full-time Columbia faculty member serves as the primary sponsor.
 This co-sponsorship provision reflects the Executive Committee's conviction that Columbia University dissertations should be sponsored or co-sponsored by approved full-time faculty members.
 Adjunct faculty are nominated as sponsors using the process outlined above for non-tenure-track faculty.

 Removal of Sponsor Designation and Departing Sponsors

 Programs may decide to remove a faculty member from their list of approved dissertation sponsors.
 Such decisions should be communicated to the Office of the Dean, along with the date when the removal should become effective.
-A sponsor who leaves the university may continue to sponsor dissertations that were in course at the time of his or her departure.
+A sponsor who leaves the university or one who is granted emeritus status may continue to sponsor dissertations that were in course at the time of his or her departure, and may continue to serve as insiders on committees that were previously arranged.